boschglobal/doxysphinx/_sources/docs/getting_started.md.txt

 Next you have to prepare your doxygen configuration file (doxyfile) to have compatible settings with doxysphinx.

-The following settings are mandatory and will be checked by a validator:
+The following settings are mandatory and will be checked by a validator (only when using the doxyfile as input):

 You can prepare or optimize your doxygen configuration file (doxyfile) by doing the following: